Two-point conversion: Choice of one- or two-point attempt

 The coaches' choice of whether to attempt a one- or two-point conversion depends on the game's current score, the amount of time remaining, and their assessment of their team's chance of success.

 Analysis of historical data finds that the two-point conversion is successful about half the time, whereas one-point kicks are almost always successful.
 Therefore, the expected value of both options is roughly similar, with the critical factor being whether the chance of a successful two-point conversion is more or less than half that of a successful kick.
 However, the mathematics regarding maximizing a team's chances of winning are more complicated.
 For example, late in a game, a team that is one point up after a touchdown would gain little benefit from a one-point attempt, because regardless of success, the team would still lose if the opposition later scored a field goal.
 In such a situation, the two-point conversion would be the better option.
 If successful, an opposition field goal would then only tie the game.

 A more complicated scenario is when a team is trailing by 14 points.
 The team could choose to go for two, because, if successful, the team could then kick an extra point following the next score to secure a win.
 On the other hand, if the two-point conversion fails, the team still has a chance to succeed on the next two-point conversion to get to fourteen.
 Mathematically, therefore, the minimum probability of converting a two-point try either on the first attempt (securing a win) or the second (securing a tie in regulation time) must be higher than the maximum probability of missing both (securing a loss).
 This occurs when the probability of missing both is 0.618 × 0.618, or 38.2%.
 As long as the probability of converting any individual two-point attempt is higher than 38.2% percent, it is optimal to adopt this strategy.
 Notably, Texas Longhorns coach Darrell Royal successfully used this strategy to defeat Arkansas in 1969's Game of the Century.

 An analysis can be done for all situations, resulting in a table that can be consulted when a decision is needed.
 A chart made by UCLA offensive coordinator Dick Vermeil in the early 1970s is one of the most well-known.

 In practice, two-point conversion attempts are rare, being done only after less than 1-in-10 touchdowns in the NFL.
-This proportion rose after the one-point kick was moved back to the 15-yard line, increasing the difficulty of scoring the single extra point.
+This proportion rose after the one-point kick was moved back to the 15-yard line (see Extra point adjustment above), which increased the difficulty and decreased the success rate of scoring the extra point.